-C. L. Bennet.
-For advanced students.
-This section will be given only if a sufficient number of specially qualified students apply to be admitted.
+Prerequisite.-English 2.
+This class will be given only if a sufficient number of specially qualified students apply to be admitted.
 Laboratory methods will be used.
+There will be a daily composition with criticism and revision.

-11. Modern Poetry.-(1940-41).
+11. Modern Poetry.-(1942-43).
 M. and W. at 11 a. m.
 A. R. Jewitt.

+Prerequisite.-English 2.
 English Poetry from Swinburne to Masefield.
-Modern American Poetry.
+Modern A merican Poetry.
 Canadian Poetry.